 - Hector Duarte and Robert Valadez.

-This was completed in collaboration with Chicago mural artists Marcus Akinlana, Nina Cain, Olivia Gude and John Pitman Weber.
-There are various elements portrayed in this portrait of Chicago: homelessness, education, communication, agriculture, food autonomy and industrialization.
-It features conflict which is apparent amongst arguing neighbors and particularly evoked from ominous hand controlling the youth’s future; but there are also positive elements including the community members helping to improve the neighborhood buildings to garden being tended in a united effort.
-One interesting aspect that stuck out to me is the picture of the girl with a sacred heart on her chest, not an uncommon theme in Mexican/Chicano murals; religiously regarded to Catholics as the heart of Jesus and symbolizes divine love for humanity.
-Sacred heart is something notable in both Duarte and Valadez’s works.
+This was completed in collaboration with Chicago mural artists Marcus Akinlana, Nina Cain, Olivia Gude, and John Pitman Weber.
+This portrait of Chicago portrays various elements: homelessness, education, communication, agriculture, food autonomy, and industrialization.
+It features conflict, which is apparent in arguing neighbors and particularly evoked by an ominous hand controlling the youth’s future, but it also includes positive elements, including community members helping to improve neighborhood buildings and a garden tended in a united effort.
+One interesting aspect that stood out to me is the picture of the girl with a sacred heart on her chest, a not-uncommon theme in Mexican/Chicano murals; religiously regarded by Catholics as the heart of Jesus and symbolizing divine love for humanity.
+Sacred heart is a notable theme in both Duarte's and Valadez’s works.
 This mural is part of the City of Chicago Art Collection and is located on the top floor of the Harold Washington Library in Downtown Chicago.

 “Mexico del Norte” (2023)